-‘Hotel Rwanda’ inspiration Paul Rusesabagina found guilty of a terrorism-related charges
+‘Hotel Rwanda’ inspiration Paul Rusesabagina found guilty of terrorism-related charges

 “It is very important to Paul Kagame to demonstrate to his own citizens that he will reach out and find you wherever you are,” she said.
 “It doesn’t matter where you go … if you stand up to him, denounce him, challenge him, you will pay the price.”

-Kitt Kurth, a spokeswoman for Rusesabagina’s foundation, said that the 67-year-old was held in solitary confinement for more than 250 days without a light or reading material — and with few visits from his lawyers.
+Kitty Kurth, a spokeswoman for Rusesabagina’s foundation, said that the 67-year-old was held in solitary confinement for more than 250 days without a light or reading material — and with few visits from his lawyers.

 She said Rusesabagina, who is a cancer survivor, has missed three cancer screenings and not had access to his regular blood pressure medication.

 Lawyers for Rusesabagina say he was tricked into boarding a plane that took him to Rwanda — he says he believed he was headed for Burundi to speak at churches — and was illegally detained by Rwanda’ government.
+Advocacy groups including Amnesty International and Human Rights Watch have said that his arrest was illegal, amounting to an enforced disappearance.

+But government officials in Rwanda have spoken proudly about the operation, which Kagame called “flawless.”

-“Paul Kagame has been jealous of Paul Rusesabagina since the move ‘Hotel Rwanda’ was released,” said Kurth.
+“Paul Kagame has been jealous of Paul Rusesabagina since the movie ‘Hotel Rwanda’ was released,” said Kurth.
 “In President Kagame’s mind, there is only room for one guy named Paul in Rwanda, and it is Paul Kagame not Paul Rusesabagina.”

 Max Bearak contributed to this report.